esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 	- Check focus styles by forcing their interactive states (example: `a`-tags can  give us a hint)
 	- Check HTML

-By investigating we can find that
+By investigating we can find that we need to remove the `outline: none` that is being applied to all elements.

+We also need to swap the elements in the mega menu from `div` to `button`.

 ## Useful resources
 - [WebAIM mailing list](https://webaim.org/discussion/)